Jessybrenens/Test/DRAFT/Chapter05.md

 "Project Watershed," Mira said.

-Sophia's mouth tightened.
+Sophia's words sharpened, each one clipped as if bitten off.
 "Victor's attempt to play god with what remains of our world."
 She zoomed in on the North Pacific installation.
 "But you came for answers about the past, not warnings about the future."

 She lowered herself into a chair, gesturing for Mira to do the same.
 For a moment, her composed facade cracked, revealing something underneath.